MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-tutorial-mysql.md

    - Number of MySQL database replica VMs to create (default is 2).
    - Select the subscription to use.
    - Select the resource group to use or create a new one.
-   - Select the location (default is local for ASDK).
+   - Select the location (default is local for ASDK before version 2107).

      ![Deployment basics -- Create MySQL with Replication](media/azure-stack-tutorial-mysqlrp/img2.png)